 We believe that our focus areas should be based on scientifically sound data and analysis.
-In 2017, we completed our third C&A-specific, cradle-to-grave hybrid Life Cycle Assessment (LCA) to better understand our carbon and water footprints and our impacts on climate change and water risk.
+In 2018, we completed our fourth C&A-specific, cradle-to-grave hybrid life cycle assessment (LCA) to better understand our carbon and water footprints and our impacts on climate change and water risk.
 We’re also working hard to build and test robust assessment tools for chemicals and environmental management that drive consistent change toward zero discharge of hazardous chemicals and reduced environmental impacts across the industry.
 Finally, we continue to strengthen our efforts by setting new global goals to reduce water use in the production of raw materials, striving to cut waste and water use in our own operations, and providing in-store recycling solutions for our customers.

-Launch a hazard-based chemical assessment project across key fabric mills and laundries and conduct a project to understand the provenance of chemicals.
+Launched a hazard-based chemical assessment project across key fabric mills and laundries and conducted a project to understand the provenance of chemicals.

-Improve our hybrid Life Cycle Assessment (LCA) methodology to better understand our carbon and water footprints and the impact of our actions in these areas.
+Improved our hybrid LCA methodology to better understand our carbon and water footprints and the impact of our actions in these areas.

-We started 2016 with 50 fabric mills in our SCM programme.
-We now have 348 production units covered globally under the SCM programme, including all major fabric mills, laundries, printers and vertical set-ups.
-Over the next two years, we will shift our focus from expanding coverage to driving impact creation jointly with our industry partners in three key areas:
+We began with 50 fabric mills in our SCM programme back in 2016, and now have more than 300 production units covered globally under the SCM programme.
+This includes all major fabric mills, laundries, printers, and vertical set-ups.
+Over the coming years, we will shift our focus from expanding coverage to driving impact creation jointly with our industry partners in three key areas:

 Chemical audits and Higg 3.0 pilot

 We have been actively supporting the convergence of the ZDHC Chemical Management Audit and the Sustainable Apparel Coalition (SAC) Higg Index tool to create the Higg Index 3.0 Facility Environment Module (FEM).
 This is in line with our commitment to utilise industry tools and standards to ensure we reduce cost and complexity across our supply chain.